 We have just agreed to let some rescue ponies graze on our land in the summer so you will get to enjoy them too!

 We are in the process of building an organic farm and plant nursery, and we have 8 acres of land that we want to turn into a wildlife haven so will be planting trees and digging ponds to bring back nature.
-We are in the beginning stages and need help with a variety of projects; digging trenches; digging out brambles and docs; clearing rocks and stones; washing pots; weeding; planting; potting up plants; helping with the horses; playing with the dog!
+We are in the beginning stages and need help with a variety of projects; digging trenches; digging out brambles and docks; clearing rocks and stones; washing pots; weeding; planting; potting up plants; helping with the horses; playing with the dogs!
 The work is physically demanding and requires some heavy lifting.

 Although no previous experience is necessary it is important that you are capable of prolonged periods of manual work.
 It would be advantageous if you have experience using garden and power tools.
 We would prefer people who are practically minded, don't mind getting their hands dirty and have an interest in the natural world.
 Creative types are welcomed here, as well as those who are interested in becoming more self sufficient and learning how to grow their own food.
 Most importantly, a good working attitude is essential.

 *️️️️️️️️️️️️️️️️️️️We are particularly interested in hearing from people with any building, land management or gardening experience*️️️️️️️️️️️️️️️️️️️